 - FORTEO helps increase bone mass

 - FORTEO is similar to part of a protein your body produces

 *Bone biopsies were obtained from a subgroup of 51 women who participated in a clinical study of 1,637 postmenopausal women with osteoporosis

 (of whom 90% had a spine fracture).
 In the overall study, 541 women took a daily 20-mcg dose of FORTEO and 544 took a placebo for a median time of 19 months and a

 maximum of 24 months (all women took calcium and vitamin D daily).

 Here's Some Important Safety Information You Should Know About FORTEO:

 You should not take FORTEO for more than 2 years over your lifetime.

 Learn How FORTEO Works

-FORTEO is an osteoporosis medicine that increases the number of bone-forming cells and helps build new bone in the spine, as well as other bones like the ankle/foot, hip, arm, pelvis, ribs, and wrist.
+FORTEO is an osteoporosis medicine that helps build new bone not only in the spine, but in other bones like the ankle/foot, hip, arm, pelvis, ribs, and wrist.